-In certain circumstances the court may not allow the parties to call their own experts and will instead appoint a single expert as the court expert paid for jointly by the parties.
-Where the parties cannot agree who should be the court's expert, the court may select one.
+In certain circumstances the court may not allow the parties to call their own experts and will instead direct the appointment of a single joint expert, paid for jointly by the parties.
+Where the parties cannot agree the identity of the single joint expert, they can seek further direction from the court.

 At the end of the expert's report there must be a statement by the expert, confirming that they understand the extent and nature of their duty to the court and that they have complied with that duty.
 The expert's report must also disclose the substance of all instructions, both written and oral, on the basis of which the report was written.